Thursday, 16 July 2020

 During the pandemic, young people may be turning to alcohol as a crutch to get through a challenging time.
 It might seem like they help you unwind but afterwards you will feel worse.
 Read more about the impact of alcohol on mental health here.

 Watch your caffeine intake in coffee and energy drinks

 Caffeine will make any anxiety and sleep problems worse.

 Learning to stop and focus on the present moment can give you a break from analysing past events and worrying about the future.
 If you haven’t tried mindfulness before, there are a few options.
 Take a look at Headspace app, or some of the many other apps available.
 Look around for classes near you.
-The eight-week MBSR (Mindfulness-based Stress Reduction) programme is popular on Irish campuses.
+There is a range of eight-week MBSR (Mindfulness-based Stress Reduction) programmes now online.